 J.L.Kelly, in his seminal paper A New Interpretation of Information Rate (Bell System Technical Journal, 35, 917-926 see below) asked the interesting question: how much of my bankroll should I stake on a bet if the odds are in my favor?
-This is the same question that a business owner, investor, or speculator has to ask themself: what proportion of my capital should I stake on a risky venture?
+This is the same question that a business owner, investor, or gambler has to ask themself: what proportion of my capital should I stake on a risky venture?

 The BJ Math site used to contain a great collection of papers on Kelly betting, including the original Kelly Bell Technical System Journal paper.
 Unfortunately it is now defunct, and only contains adverts for an online casino.
 However, you can find much of the content through the Wayback Machine archive.
 The Internet Archive also contains a copy of Kelly's original paper which appeared as A New Interpretation of Information Rate, Bell System Technical Journal, Vol. 35, pp917-926, July 1956.
 (If this link breaks — as it has done several time since this page was written — try searching for the article title).

 We based the above calculations on the description given in the book Taking Chances: Winning With Probability by John Haigh, which is an excellent introduction to the mathematics of probability.
 (Note that there is a misprint in the formula for approximating average growth rate on p359 (2nd edition) and the approximation also assumes that your advantage is small.
 There is a short list of corrections which can be found through John Haigh's web page).